Applications for Arisia'20 have not yet opened.

 What if I Need to Cancel?

-Notify us as early as possible - refunds will be given only if we are able to resell your tables and booths.
-You may not resell or sublet your booth yourself; however, if you have a person in mind please let us know who it is and have them fill out the dealer application.
+Notify us as early as possible - refunds will be given only if we are able to resell your tables.
+You may not resell or sublet your space yourself; however, if you have a person in mind please let us know who it is and have them fill out the dealer application.
 We will work with you to make the transfer if at all possible.

 Dealer's Room Questions